 - The Lord is my Shepherd, there is nothing I shall want.

-- The Lord is Kind and merciful.
+- The Lord is kind and merciful.

-Offertory Hymn:
+Offertory Hymns:

 - Ave Maria